Kshitizzzz/Blox.xyz/Answer1/README.md

 # 1.a What did the system do?

 ## File management service
 File Management Service is designed to offload server workload by leveraging AWS S3 and CloudFront.
-Here's how it works:
+Here's how it works :

 1. Direct Uploads to S3: To reduce server load, we use pre-signed URLs, allowing clients to upload files directly to S3 buckets.
 This method grants temporary access to the bucket, enabling uploads without server intervention.

-	2.Optimized File Access: For file retrieval, we provide CloudFront URLs.
+2. Optimized File Access: For file retrieval, we provide CloudFront URLs.
 CloudFront caches files in its CDN network, reducing latency and improving download speeds, especially when the origin server is located in a different geographic region.

 3. Multipart Uploads: Our service supports multipart uploads.
 This feature is crucial for large files, ensuring that if an upload is interrupted, it can resume from where it left off, enhancing reliability and efficiency.

-	4.Media File Transcoding: We incorporate media file transcoding, converting video files into the m3u8 format.
+4. Media File Transcoding: We incorporate media file transcoding, converting video files into the m3u8 format.
 This process compresses video files and improves streaming performance for multiple clients.

-	5.When a client uploads a media file, an AWS Lambda function is triggered to detect the file type and initiate transcoding.
+5. When a client uploads a media file, an AWS Lambda function is triggered to detect the file type and initiate transcoding.
 During the transcoding process, the original file format is served to the client.
 To minimize polling, AWS SNS is used to notify the service once the transcoding is complete.
 A consumer in the service updates the status, allowing the service to then serve the optimized m3u8 file format.

 ## User Management Service
 User management service is a centralized microservice designed to manage Docquity users' data efficiently and securely.
-Here’s an overview of its key features and benefits:
+Here’s an overview of its key features and benefits :

 1. Centralized User Data Management: Previously, each module at Docquity maintained its own user data, leading to inconsistencies when the same user registered across multiple modules.
 Our centralized service consolidates all user data in one place, eliminating data ambiguity and ensuring consistency.

 2. Enhanced Security with GPG Encryption: Given Docquity's role in connecting healthcare professionals with pharmacy companies, patients, and others in the healthcare market, securing personally identifiable information (PII) is paramount.
 We use GPG encryption to protect sensitive user data, including phone numbers, emails, medical documents, and licenses etc.

 3. User Consent for Data Sharing: Data is shared among multiple modules only with user consent, ensuring compliance with privacy regulations and maintaining user trust.

-	4.Unique Identifiers for Data Retrieval: User details can be fetched using two parameters:
+4. Unique Identifiers for Data Retrieval, user details can be fetched using two parameters :-

-		- User Code: An internal alphanumeric string used by other services to fetch user details.
+    a.
+User Code -> An internal alphanumeric string used by other services to fetch user details.
 This code is not exposed externally due to its simplicity and ease of generation.

-		- UUID: Used for external access, ensuring secure and unique identification of users.
+    b.
+UUID -> Used for external access, ensuring secure and unique identification of users.

 5. Kafka Integration for Backward Compatibility: To support previous versions and ensure seamless data integration, user data is produced in Kafka.

 6. Scalability: We successfully migrated over 500k+ users to our service from different modules, demonstrating its capability to handle large-scale data management.

 # 1.b.
 What other systems have you seen in the wild like that?